 At the immigration law firm of Yeager & Etkind, we have extensive experience representing clients in administrative and judicial immigration appeals.
-With offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia, we serve clients throughout the region.
+With offices in Rockville, Maryland and Washington, D.C.; we serve clients throughout the region.
 Contact us to discuss your case with an experienced immigration lawyer.

 Facing Deportation and Removal From the U.S.?

 The immigration courts are responsible for making decisions about deportation of people alleged to be in the U.S. illegally or in violation of the terms of their visas or green cards.
 Once an immigration court has made a final decision, it can be appealed.

 We have represented many clients in deportation appeals.
 We can advise you, based on our long experience, on whether you are likely to be successful at avoiding removal from the country on appeal.